Sonoma Academy

-Sonoma Academy is a nonprofit, private coed college preparatory high school located in Santa Rosa, California in the United States.
+Sonoma Academy is a nonprofit, private co-ed college preparatory high school located in Santa Rosa, California in the United States.
 It is the only independent high school in Sonoma County.
 Founding Head of School Janet Durgin won a 2015 North Bay Business Journal Nonprofit Leadership Award.

 Academics

 In 2016, 85% of teachers had an advanced degree.
 Sonoma Academy has a very robust STEM program, with 5 math and science related AP courses.

 Students are required to take one of three foreign languages: Spanish, French or Mandarin.
 They must also take at least one class in the visual, musical or performing arts.

 Extra-Curriculars

 Sonoma Academy has 10 varsity athletic teams which compete in the NCS (North Coast Sectionals) League including soccer, baseball, basketball & tennis, as well as 4 junior varsity athletic teams.
 57% of the student body participated in an organized sport during the 2015–16 school year.

 The Sonoma Academy baseball team made national news in the spring of 2016 when the team tossed a national record 6 consecutive no hitters.

 Students have the opportunity to participate in two main artistic performances each year: typically a musical in the fall and a theatrical performance in the spring.
 Past fall performances have included Urinetown, Much Ado About Nothing and American Idiot.
-In addition, many theatre and music classes put on showcases at the end of each semester.
+In addition, many theater and music classes put on showcases at the end of each semester.

 Students can be involved in parliamentary debate, policy debate, and other speech events.
 Debaters from SA won the 2014 Jon Schamber Invitational Tournament at the University of the Pacific, and 4 teams have gone to the Tournament of Champions.
 In 2016, the varsity parliamentary team was ranked third in the nation.